temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 We use the `ScheduleToCloseTimeout` to control the overall maximum amount of time allowed for an activity execution, including all retries.
 This timeout only makes sense if the activity has a `RetryPolicy` with `MaximumAttempts > 1`.

 ![image](https://user-images.githubusercontent.com/6764957/122290183-0dabc580-cf26-11eb-913d-3dc74d5eb55f.png)

+If you let it, Temporal will retry a failing activity for up to 10 years! (with exponential backoff up to a defined maximum interval)
+Most Temporal developers will want to finetune how their system retries to balance user experience against the unreliability of the activity.

 While you can control intervals between retries and maximum number of retries in the `RetryPolicy`, `ScheduleToClose` is the best way to control retries based on *time elapsed*.
 We recommend using `ScheduleToClose` to limit retries rather than tweaking the number of `MaximumAttempts`, because that more closely matches desired user experience in the majority of cases.